 Razer Huntsman Mini Review

-Most of the keyboard was made because bigger is sometimes better.
-Some people wouldn’t dare give up a numpad or a set of keys for navigating on their best game keyboard.
+Most of the keyboards were made because bigger is sometimes better.
+Some people wouldn’t dare give up a numpad or a set of keys to navigate on their best game keyboard.
 But gamers who don’t want to be limited in how they move their mouse and minimalists who want more work space swear by tiny keyboards.
 With the Razer Huntsman Mini, which came out on July 14, Razer is also making a big bet on small keyboards.

 The Huntsman Mini ($120 to start) is the brand’s first 60% keyboard, which is said to be a reaction to social media requests.
 It also brings another first: The keyboard will have the second version of Razer Linear Optical switches, which should be easier on the ears of people who like quieter mechanical switches.